alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

     1. The menu options and messages shall be displayed in English.
     2. The entity class shall be identifiable by alphanumerics rather than color.
     3. The game source code shall be free to modify and redistribute according under the MIT License.
+    4. The game shall be playable by users who are at least 12 years old.
+    5. The game shall not include any political/religious reference either in text or visually.